 5. STATE APPROVALS

 In addition, there are many states that also require foreign medical schools to be reviewed by their own state board of medical education.
-States like California, New York, and Florida require state-approval in order for students to do clinical clerkships in those states during their third or fourth years in medical school (notice I emphasize clerkship, not internship, residency, or licensure).
-Schools like Ross, SGU, AUC, and Saba are approved by these states and conduct clerkships in these states.
+States like California, New York, and Florida require state-approval in order for students to do clinical clerkships in those states during their third or fourth years in medical school.
+(Notice I emphasize clerkship, rather than internship, residency, or licensure.
+If you are not familiar with the difference between these terms, please consult this page).
 New Jersey used to allow international medical schools to conduct clinical clerkships in the state, but have since closed their clerkship sites to international schools.
 Schools that already had clerkships in New Jersey before the change in policy (like Ross and SGU) were grandfathered in and allowed to keep their sites in these states.
-Regardless of what states different international medical schools can do clerkships in, these approvals for clerkship sites do not necessarily effect whether or not graduates can get a residency or license in these states, which is what really matters in the end.
-Therefore in terms of accreditation, what matters most is California approval for licensure.
+Regardless, it doesn’t really matter which states a school can conduct clerkships in.
+What really matters most is which states graduates of the school can get residency and licensure in.
+Therefore, the most important state approval is California state approval.

 CALIFORNIA

-Only five off-shore Caribbean med schools are on California’s Approved List: American University of the Caribbean (AUC), St. George’s University (SGU), Ross University, Saba University, and American University of Antigua (AUA).
-Graduates from these schools can practice in all 50 states.
+Only six off-shore Caribbean med schools are on California’s Approved List: American University of the Caribbean (AUC), St. George’s University (SGU), Ross University, Saba University, American University of Antigua (AUA), and Medical University of the Americas (MUA).
+Graduates can therefore practice in California and the numerous other states that follow California’s list.
+As of 2019, these six schools are also the only ones where graduates are allowed to practice in all 50 states.

 Off-shore Caribbean med schools on California’s Disapproved List include: Spartan Health Sciences University, University of Health Sciences Antigua, and St. Matthew’s University (SMU).
 Graduates from these schools cannot practice in any of the states that follow California’s Approved List and Disapproved List as stated above.